tommyknocker/pdo-database-class/examples/16-window-functions/README.md

 ## Running the Examples

-Run on all three database dialects:
+Run on all four database dialects:

 ```bash
 # SQLite